A counterexample to the $\phi$-dimension conjecture: Introduction

 To study the finitistic dimension conjecture, the second author and Todorov introduced two new homological invariants, which they denoted $\phi$ and $\psi$, in \cite{igusa_finitistic}.
 From these invariants, which are now sometimes referred to as the \emph{Igusa-Todorov functions}, one defines the \emph{$\phi$-dimension and $\psi$-dimension} of an Artin algebra as

 These invariants have remained an active area of research since their inception, mainly for their relationship to other homological measures and the finitistic dimension conjecture.
 For example, in \cite{elsener_syzygies} and \cite{lanzilotta_igusa}, Elsener-Schifler and Lanzilotta-Mata independently prove that for Gorenstein algebras the $\phi$-dimension, $\psi$-dimension, and Gorenstein dimension all coincide.
-In addition, in \cite{huard_self}, Huard-Lanzilotta show that an algebra has $\phidim\Lambda = 0$ if and only if it is self-injective.
-It remains an open question to characterize algebras with $\phidim\Lambda = 1$.
+In addition, in \cite{huard_self}, Huard-Lanzilotta show that an algebra has $\phi\mathsf{dim}\Lambda = 0$ if and only if it is self-injective.
+It remains an open question to characterize algebras with $\phi\mathsf{dim}\Lambda = 1$. \c{S}en shows in \cite{sen_phi} that the $\phi$-dimension of any cyclic Nakayama algebra of infinite global dimension is even.

 The classes of algebras that have been shown to satisfy the finitistic dimension conjecture using the $\phi$ and $\psi$ functions include: algebras of representation dimension at most 3 \cite{igusa_finitistic}, algebras of finite injective dimension \cite{lanzilotta_igusa}, Gorenstein algebras \cite{lanzilotta_igusa}, truncated path algebras \cite{barrios_igusa}, monomial relation algebras \cite{lanzilotta_igusa}, Igusa-Todorov algebras \cite{wei_finitistic}, and, indirectly, special biserial algebras \cite{erdmann_radical}.